Western-OC2-Lab/Intrusion-Detection-System-Using-CNN-and-Transfer-Learning/README.md

 # Intrusion-Detection-System-Using-CNN-and-Transfer-Learning

-This is the code for the paper entitled "**[A Transfer Learning and Optimized CNN Based Intrusion Detection System for Internet of Vehicles](https://arxiv.org/pdf/2201.11812.pdf)**" published in **IEEE International Conference on Communications (IEEE ICC)**, doi=[10.1109/ICC45855.2022.9838780](https://ieeexplore.ieee.org/document/9838780).
+This is the code for the paper entitled "**[A Transfer Learning and Optimized CNN Based Intrusion Detection System for Internet of Vehicles](https://arxiv.org/pdf/2201.11812.pdf)**" published in **IEEE International Conference on Communications (IEEE ICC)**, doi: [10.1109/ICC45855.2022.9838780](https://ieeexplore.ieee.org/document/9838780).
 - Authors: Li Yang and Abdallah Shami
 - Organization: The Optimized Computing and Communications (OC2) Lab, ECE Department, Western University